-Abalance explains that it made a foray into Vietnam because of its inexpensive, hard-working labor force and relatively stable political system.
+Abalance made a full-scale entry into the solar panel manufacturing industry by acquiring VSUN in December 2020.
+The company explains that it made a foray into Vietnam because of its inexpensive, hard-working labor force and relatively stable political system.
 Shared Research believes the company sought to capitalize on demand for solar panels free from US import restrictions and tariffs amid prolonged US-China trade frictions.
 After becoming a consolidated subsidiary, VSUN has expanded its solar panel production capacity, making it the top-selling Japanese brand and company in the market.
-A state-of-the-art cell factory began operations at TOYO SOLAR in Vietnam in October 2023, and from April 2024, ingot and wafer factories have also been operational at VSUN.